marccolburn/poc_helper_menu/README.md

 # POC Helper Menu

-A comprehensive Python-based terminal application for managing and connecting to network devices across multiple lab environments.
-Supports both hardware labs and containerlab environments with advanced features like remote execution, interface management, and network impairments.
+A  Python-based terminal application for managing and connecting to network devices across multiple lab environments.
+Supports both hardware labs and containerlab environments with remote execution, interface management, and network impairments.

 ## Key Features